moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 - 🥸 Avoid table aliases in join conditions (especially initialisms) — it's harder to understand what the table called "c" is as compared to "customers".
 - ➡️ Always move left to right (i.e. use `left joins`) - `right joins` often indicate that you should change which table you select `from` and which one you `join` to.

-## 'Import' CTEs
+## 'Import' CTEs (Common Table Expressions)

+'Import' CTEs are used at the start of each model, to introduce the building blocks required for the model.

-For information on what CTEs are, see the [dbt docs](https://docs.getdbt.com/terms/cte).
+For more information on CTEs (Common Table Expressions), see the [dbt docs](https://docs.getdbt.com/terms/cte).

 - 🔝 All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 - 📦 'Import' CTEs should be named after the table they are referencing.